DeluxeRice/DeluxeRice/README.md

 ## Hello there! 🐄

-**I'm Bryce, an aspiring programmer and currently a third year CS student at UCI.
-Although coding can be a mess sometimes, I love the problem solving aspect that comes with designing and creating programs.
-Programming is like trying to solve a puzzle while you're designing it, and I love it.
+**I'm Bryce, an aspiring programmer and currently a third year Computer Science student at UCI.
+I love the problem solving aspect that comes with designing and creating programs.
 Although I don't have much in terms of a portfolio at the moment, I'm working on it.
 So stay tuned!**

+**For now, check out the website I made for <a href = https://kendoclubatuci.com/>Kendo Club at UCI! -> </a>**

 #### 📖 Skills: